ccg-v/cpp_modules/cpp_07/ex01/README.md

 }
 ```
 - F is a Template Parameter:
-Instead of requiring a function pointer with a fixed signature, you now allow any type Func that can be called like a function.
+Instead of requiring a function pointer with a fixed signature, you now allow any type F that can be called like a function.
 This can be:
     - A regular function
     - An instantiated function template
     - A lambda expression (even one that captures variables)
     - A functor (a class or struct with operator())

-- Func Can Have Any Callable Signature:
+- F can have any callable signature:
     The callable passed to iter no longer needs to be void(const T&).
 It can be anything callable that accepts the type T.